Rolls-Royce Olympus: 200 series

 Rolls-Royce had introduced its advanced Conway design in the early 1950s, as the world's first engine to feature bypass, today known as a turbofan.
-They had a string of bad luck as one aircraft design after another selected the engine as its power plant and was subsequently cancelled.
+Rolls had a string of bad luck as one aircraft design after another selected the engine as its power plant and was subsequently cancelled.
 The bad luck finally ended when their 16,500 pounds-force RCo.11 version was selected as the power plant of the later versions of the Handley Page Victor, replacing the earlier model's Armstrong Siddeley Sapphires.
 The Conway would go on to win a number of civilian orders for airliners as well.
 Rolls-Royce began to try to convince the Air Ministry that the same engine should be used in later versions of the Vulcan, as it would lower the per-unit cost of the engines as well as simplifying logistics and maintenance.

 Faced with the possibility that the only design win for the Olympus might be taken away, the team at Bristol began a major upgrade to the Olympus layout in 1952.
 The new model, the BOl.6, did not use bypass, instead they changed the arrangement of the compressor stages, reducing the high-pressure and low-pressure sections by one stage each, but increasing airflow.
 The result was a design that was almost identical in size and weight as the original versions, but increasing the power to 16,000 pounds-force to complete with the Conway.
 Their efforts were successful, and the slightly modified BOl.7, known in the RAF as the Olympus Mk.
 202, became the definitive engine on the Vulcan.